Jimmy Fallon's net worth: Facts about him and the expensive things he owns

 – What is Jimmy Fallon’s net worth in 2023?

-Reports suggest that his net worth in 2023 is around USD 60 million (INR 497 crore approx.).
+Reports suggest that his net worth in 2023 is around USD 60 million.

 – Who is richer: Jimmy Kimmel vs. Jimmy Fallon?